mp81ss/gendoxy/readme.md

 * `gendoxy-details-empty-line`: If not _nil_, will use an empty line instead of the details tag to add details.
 Note that this has effect if _gendoxy-skip-details_ is _nil_ ONLY.

 # Usage
-Put the curson on the first line of a declaration to document (not necessarely at the beginning of line), then run command:
+Put the cursor on the first line of a declaration to document (not necessarely at the beginning of line), then run command:
 `M-x gendoxy-tag`
 This will document your declaration and all its sub-items if any.
 If you want to document a declaration, __but not__ its subitems, then run the command:
 `M-x gendoxy-tag-header`